Scientific Realism

 This paper evaluates the objections to ‘mentalistic’ explanations presented by the radical behaviourist, B. F. Skinner, for whom any explanations appealing to people’s beliefs, purposes or desires are inherently unscientific.
 It is argued that his position depends on an unduly restrictive understanding of science and of the role of theoretical concepts in scientific explanation.

-Positivism and Statistics in Social 1979
+Positivism and Statistics in Social Science 1979

 In this paper, some of the main themes in Social Theory as Science are explored through a discussion of the role of statistics in the explanation of social phenomena.
 It is argued that the use of statistics in Durkheim’s classic study of suicide illustrates the nature of a positivist social science and the weaknesses in its conception of scientific explanation.